 Remember, though, that there is a time limit and if your level is particularly nasty, you may start approaching it.
-In this instance, it is more beneficial to ignore the bonus items and complete the level within the time frame, to avoid losing a life.
+In such cases, it is more beneficial to ignore the bonus items and complete the level within the time limit to avoid losing a life.
 However, if you are nearing the end of the game (or are confident in your ability to stay alive) you may be willing to risk a life in order to gain the extra points.

 For specific enemy-related strategies, scroll back up to our enemies section!

-- Transportation is one of the best ways to avoid the Dark Faerie
+- Teleportation is one of the best ways to avoid the Dark Faerie.

 For your heisting pleasure, we've whipped up level images for all 36 levels of Hubrid's Hero Heist.